razoumov/publish/eccc.md

         text = plt.text(i, j, Z[j,i],
                        ha="center", va="center", color="w", fontsize=14, weight='bold')
 ~~~

+**Exercise:** Change the text colour to black in the brightest (green) rows and columns.
+You can do this either by
+specifying rows/columns explicitly, or (better) by setting a threshold background colour.

 **Exercise:** Modify the code to display only 4 seasons instead of the individual months.